Mathematics Major, B.A.

 UNC–BEST

 The UNC Baccalaureate Education in Science and Teaching (UNC–BEST) Program is a collaboration between the School of Education and the College of Arts and Sciences and is designed to allow undergraduate mathematics (and science) majors interested in teaching high school mathematics the opportunity to earn their degree and obtain licensure as a North Carolina high school mathematics teacher in four years.
-UNC–BEST students meet all the degree requirements for their mathematics major and complete a teaching methods class (MATH 410 or EDUC 760).
-Students also fulfill teaching licensure coursework requirements (see list below) as well as many General Education and elective requirements.
+For more details, see the School of Education section of the Catalog.

 Department of Mathematics